Lweeza: Location

 The neighborhood is located in the newly created municipality of Ssabagabo.
 Lweeza is bounded by Lubowa to the north, Murchison Bay (a part of Lake Victoria), to the east and south, and Kajjansi to the west.
 This location is approximately 30 km, by road, north of Entebbe International Airport, Uganda's largest civilian and military airport, and approximately 13 km, by road, south of Kampala, the capital and largest city of Uganda.
 The coordinates of Lweeza are 0°13'17.0"N, 32°33'09.0"E (Latitude:0.221391; Longitude:32.552506).

 Overview

 Lweeza is primarily a working class residential and business neighborhood.
 As of October 2017, 68 percent of the residents lacked clean potable water.
-The neighborhood is criss-crossed by several roads and highways, including (a) the old Kampala–Entebbe Road passes through Lweeza is a general north to south direction (b) a spur of the new Entebbe–Kampala Expressway passes immediately south of Lweeza, in neighboring Kajjansi, as it passes from Kajjansi to Munyonyo. (c) The Lweeza-Kigo Road (Kigo Road), passes through Lweeza as it leads to the Lake Victoria Serena Resort and on to the resort neighborhood of Kigo.
+The neighborhood is criss-crossed by several roads and highways, including the old Kampala–Entebbe Road passes through Lweeza is a general north to south direction.
+A spur of the new Entebbe–Kampala Expressway passes immediately south of Lweeza, in neighboring Kajjansi, as it passes from Kajjansi to Munyonyo.
+The Lweeza-Kigo Road (Kigo Road) passes through Lweeza as it leads to the Lake Victoria Serena Resort and on to the resort neighborhood of Kigo.